-One of the best ways to really change your spending habits is to change to cash.
-It can make a psychological different to hand the cash over when you pay.
+One of the best ways to change your spending habits is to pay with cash instead of credit or debit cards.
+It can make a psychological difference to hand over cash when you pay.
 It also makes it easy to know when you are out of money.
 If you switch to cash, you should consider using the envelope method.
-You will divide you cash into different envelopes, with each envelope representing a category.
+You will divide your cash into different envelopes, with each envelope representing a category.
 When you are out of money, you stop spending in that category for the month.

 Change Your Routine and Habits

 Just like with any major lifestyle change, if you want to make lasting financial changes, you will need to change your habits.
 You need to recognize where you are sabotaging yourself from succeeding financially.
 It helps to know the habits that broke people tend to have.
 One of the easiest ways to do this is to change your routine.
 If you are always tempted to eat out because you are tired after work, cook ahead using a slow cooker or cook over the weekends and freeze the meals.

 Find a Support System

-It can be difficult to cut back on your spending or to work an extra job in order to improve your situation.
+It can be difficult to cut back on your spending or to work an extra job to improve your situation.
 It can help if you have a support system that is supporting the changes that you are making.
-You may need to change the types of activities that you are doing with your friends.
-It is important that you do not feel like you have to keep up with your friends as you work towards your financial goals.
+You may need to change the types of activities you are doing with your friends.
+You mustn't feel like you have to keep up with your friends as you work toward your financial goals.
 If your friends are not supportive of your changes, you may need to find another group of people that are more willing to support your goals.